jun-inoue/orthoscope/README.md

 Date | Version | Revision
 --- | --- | ---
+4 July 2024 |  | Updated data of a tunicate (Ciona instestinalis KY21) were newly added.
 6 June 2024 | Version 1.5.3 | Released.
 The Downloading gene modes mode was newly constructed.
 1 May 2024 |  | Data of two tunicates (Halocynthia roretzi and H.aurantium) were newly added.
 26 Mar.
 2024 |  | Data of two sharks (Mobula-hypostoma and Hemiscyllium-ocellatum) were newly added.